sheetalbargali/Tajawal_Project/README.md

-# Tajawal_Project
-Tajawal Code Challenge
+# Tajawal Code Challenge

 1. This is the maven project written in java.

 2. To execute the tests,
 	From IDE, right click on any test and click on run button.
-	From consloe, just browse to the path where the basic-selenium-project is located

-in your terminal and type mvn clean verify -Pbrowser-chrome.
+	From consloe, just browse to the path where the basic-selenium-project is located in your terminal and type mvn clean verify -Pbrowser-chrome.

 3. All required project dependencies exists in the pom.xml.